Receiving Your Benefit

 Checklist

-- Complete the application form and return it with any required documentation to the Fund Office
+- Complete the application form and return it to the Fund Office

 When You Retire